epfahl/richter/README.md

 > mix ecto.migrate   # run database migrations
 ```

 These steps set up the database as a clean slate.
-(It might have been a good idea
-to dump these into a bash script.)

 If you're unfamiliar with Elixir, `mix` is Elixir's Swiss Army knife for compilation,
 building, code generation, and lots of other things.
-At this point, don't
+At this point, don't worry about
-worry about the specifics of the above `mix` tasks; just know that they're needed
+the specifics of the above `mix` tasks; just know that they're needed before we can
-before we can run the app.
+un the app.

 ## Running the app

 When the app is started, a few things happen.
 First, the web server starts and makes
 a number of endpoints available to users and admins (see below).
 Second, a scheduler
-for fetching earthquake data (every minute) initiates.
-Third, another scheduler starts
+for fetching earthquake data (every minute, by default) initiates.
+Third, another
-that looks for new earthquake events (also every minute) to send to subscribed users.
+scheduler starts that looks for new earthquake events (also every minute, by default)

-I'm telling you this so you have an idea of the chaos about to be unleashed when you
+to send to subscribed users.

-enter the following command in your terminal (still at the project root):
+To kick things off, enter the following command at the project root:

 ```
 > mix run --no-halt